-I have also undertaken the role of Nurse Associate Ambassador for Health Education England and am in the process of setting up a support forum for fellow TNA’s, NA’s, and HCA’s who are interested in the NA role within our local borough.
+I have also undertaken the role of Nurse Associate Ambassador for Workforce Transformation and Education and am in the process of setting up a support forum for fellow TNA’s, NA’s, and HCA’s who are interested in the NA role within our local borough.

 Going forwards, I would like to qualify as a registered nurse, but if this were to happen I would still want to support and be an advocate for the vital work of the NA within primary care.

 What are your ‘top tips’ for someone thinking about becoming a Nursing Associate?